redox-os/website/content/news/this-month-251231.md

 - (build) Wildan Mubarok improved the FreeBSD and MacOS support
 - (build) Wildan Mubarok removed `cargo-binstall` in favor of manual downloads for simplicity and avoid possible missing binaries
 - (build) Wildan Mubarok fixed the Cookbook TUI not updating with recipe changes
+- (build) Wildan Mubarok fixed the `recipe = "binary"` configuration being ignore in the Cookbook TUI
 - (build) Wildan Mubarok fixed a bug where rustup had repeated downloading
 - (build) Wildan Mubarok fixed a limitation were the RustPython recipe were always recompiling because of patching on Git source
 - (build) Wildan Mubarok did a cleanup in the Makefile configuration